JarvisGexiaoXu/Planning-project/README.md

 Under 'Issues' of this repository, we have a list of closed issues; it describes the fundamental features and constraints of the created model, and represents the challenges we have faced so far in building it. <br />
 We are going to start working on the FOND model (version 2).
 It is expected to be done by March 12th. <br />
 After that, if time permits, we will add time notions to the model (version 3). <br />
-At this point, we feel confident to submit a completed project before the deadline. <br />
+At this moment, we feel confident to submit a completed project before the deadline. <br />

 ## Example output for version 1: